sg-developer-portal/doc-portal-publisher-guide/collaboration/teams-and-permissions.md

   An example of an organisation repository's access configuration is shown below.
 In this example, only `Anbarasan` and `Andy Lam` have the rights to publish/unpublish the documentation from the documentation portal.

   ![GitLab group members repository access management screenshot](../assets/gitlab_group_repo_access.png)

+  > For your convenience, you can use the [SHIP-HATS GitLab](https://sgts.gitlab-dedicated.com/) to host your documentation repositories.
+  > Should you require further information please feel free to contact [Developer Portal Team](https://t.me/+2UFSzS6404ozNjA9).

 ## Configuring permissions for readers